-At this afternoon’s regular Council Meeting, Red Deer City Council passed amendments to the Utility Bylaw and the Electric Utility Bylaw, both of which saw slight rate increases set to take effect March 1.
+At this afternoon’s regular Council Meeting, Red Deer City Council passed amendments to the Utility Bylaw which will see a slight rate increase set to take effect March 1.

-In 2019, the average household will see an increase of approximately $2.20 per month, or about 2.14%, on their utility bill and approximately $0.90 per month on their electrical bill.
-These fee changes will take effect March 1, 2019, and residents will see the rates reflected on their April utility bills.
+In 2020, the average household will see an increase of approximately $2.60 per month, or about 2.4%, on their utility bill.
+These fee changes will take effect March 1, 2020, and residents will see the rates reflected on their April utility bills.

 Utility rates cover the cost of operation and service delivery for City and regional customers, including:

 - Treatment and distribution of safe, reliable water for households, businesses, and fire protection,

 - Collection and treatment of wastewater from households and businesses to protect the health of our citizens, the river habitat, and downstream users, and